About Us

 There are currently 3 Trustees

-Di has had vizslas for 30 years – and currently the one boy – Ludo.
+Di has had vizslas for almost 35 years – and currently the one boy – Ludo.
 Her interest in health matters started in 2005 when the breed’s predisposition to Immune Mediated Disease began to be recognised.
 Since then she has been a contributing author to peer reviewed articles in veterinary journals on the subject of Vizsla Inflammatory Polymyopathy, and its genetics.
 Di also co-ordinates the collection of DNA samples for the ongoing research that aims to develop a screening test to establish the risk factors for VIP

 Noanie has had Vizslas for just five years, but has been a committed owner of a wide variety of rescues for the past 20+ years.
 She is a welfare officer and trustee with the Hungarian Vizsla Welfare Charity.
 As well as fostering Vizslas for the Charity and helping a steady stream of owners who are experiencing training and behavioural issues, she is very interested in the breed’s health problems and liaises with Di on the VIP genetic research .
 She currently has two Vizslas of her own, as well as two other adopted dogs, and her door is always open to any pup in need.